wp-plugins/dell-virtualization-connect/readme.txt

 Tested up to: 3.3
 Stable tag: 0.2.1

-Cloud Connect is a widget/plugin that helps connect cloud computing blogs around the World.
+Virtualization Connect is a widget/plugin that helps connect cloud computing blogs around the World.

 == Description ==